 For our most academically capable students, the department has created the five-year bachelor's/master's program, which allows students to earn graduate school credit hours while completing their baccalaureate degrees.
 With additional course credits earned in Summer Sessions, it is possible for students in the accelerated program to earn one-third of the total hours needed for their master's degree before the next academic year has even started.

 Our master's program was launched in Fall 1994 for students from a variety of professional backgrounds and with various academic interests.
 Regular courses and special topics courses cover are designed to prepare students for supervisory and management positions within the criminal justice system and for continued graduate education.
-Nearly 100 students have received their M.A. in Criminal Justice and Criminology from Loyola University Chicago through Spring 2005.
+Hundreds of students have received their MA in Criminal Justice and Criminology from the Department of Criminal Justice and Criminology at Loyola University Chicago over its history.
 One indication of the quality of our students, program and reputation is that every student who has graduated from our master's program and applied to a doctoral program or law school has been admitted, including to some of the most highly respected schools in the country.

 Our full-time faculty is multidisciplinary, greatly experienced in all fields of criminal justice practice, and highly research-active.
 They bring to bear in their teaching and research activities a wide range of academic perspectives including social and clinical psychology, history, law and justice studies, political science, criminology, and social services administration.
 These pluralistic interests enrich the learning experiences of our majors and also expose them to different perspectives and paradigms for understanding the field and its challenges.
 Through our research efforts, we are committed to advancing knowledge and improving practices.
 In addition, we strive through our own research to keep students abreast of the latest findings in the field and to afford them an appreciation for the contribution that science can make to practice.